How to ease cystitis at night?

 Medicine

-Aside from self-help, there are medicines which can help you manage your symptoms and rid cystitis.
+Aside from self-help, some medications can help you manage your symptoms and alleviate cystitis.

-Take pain relief half an hour or so before bed.
-Anti-inflammatory medicines, such as ibuprofen, will not only decrease your pain but also reduce inflammation of your bladder.
+Take pain relief medication half an hour to an hour before bed.
+Anti-inflammatory medicines, such as ibuprofen, will not only decrease your pain but also reduce the inflammation of your bladder.

 Still, suffering?
-If your symptoms haven’t gone in 3 days on their own, you may need to see a doctor for some antibiotics such as trimethoprim or nitrofurantoin in order to rid the infection completely.
+If your symptoms haven’t gone away on their own within 3 days, you may need to see a doctor for antibiotics, such as trimethoprim or nitrofurantoin, to rid yourself of the infection completely.

 Nitrofurantoin (Macrobid) UTI Antibiotics